Skolt Sámi: Stress

 The first syllable of any word is always the primary stressed syllable in Skolt Sámi as Skolt is a fixed-stress language.
 In words with two or more syllables, the final syllable is quite lightly stressed (tertiary stress) and the remaining syllable, if any, are stressed more heavily than the final syllable, but less than the first syllable (secondary stress).

 Using the abessive and the comitative singular in a word appears to disrupt this system, however, in words of more than one syllable.
 The suffix, as can be expected, has tertiary stress, but the penultimate syllable also has tertiary stress, even though it would be expected to have secondary stress.

 Zero stress can be said to be a feature of conjunctions, postpositions, particles and monosyllabic pronouns.

+Morphophonology

+As in other Sámi and Finnic languages, Skolt Sámi has a system of consonant gradation.
+In its origins, consonants occurring in the middle of words would change depending on the number and type of consonants occurring in the end of the syllable (e.g. CxV in open syllables, CyVC in syllables closed by one consonant, CzVCC in syllables closed by two consonants).
+As the language continued to undergo various sound changes, some of the phonetic motivation for those changes have become obscure.

+Qualitative gradation

+In this subsystem, non-initial consonants change place of articulation, voicing or manner, and sometimes duration.
+There are only two variants: strong (i.e. long, voiceless, and/or plosive) and weak (i.e. short, voiced, fricated and/or lenited).
+In Skolt Sámi, vowel changes often accompany the qualitative gradation.

 Grammar

 Skolt Sámi is a synthetic, highly inflected language that shares many grammatical features with the other Uralic languages.
 However, Skolt Sámi is not a typical agglutinative language like many of the other Uralic languages are, as it has developed considerably into the direction of a fusional language, much like Estonian.
 Therefore, cases and other grammatical features are also marked by modifications to the root and not just marked with suffixes.
 Many of the suffixes in Skolt Sámi are portmanteau morphemes that express several grammatical features at a time.